alancyau/log-reader/README.md

 # log-reader
-Log reader for Subaru WRX
+Log reader for 2022+ Subaru WRX

+To run the tool:
+'''
+python3 readlog.py datalog1.csv
+'''

+This tool will also work for the 2015-2021 WRX but will require updating the monitor column names.